 New Grad LPN Jobs Overview

-Employment for licensed practical nurses (LPNs), referred to as licensed vocational nurses (LVNs) in California and Texas, is expected to grow 5% over the next decade.
+Employment for licensed practical nurses (LPNs), referred to as licensed vocational nurses (LVNs) in California and Texas, is expected to grow 3% over the next decade.
 LPNs play an important support role for registered nurses (RNs) and physicians, with a broader scope of practice than that of certified nursing assistants (CNAs).
-If you’re looking at new grad LPN jobs, you’ll find that many opportunities are in post-acute settings such as long-term care, hospice, and home care.
+If you’re looking at new grad LPN jobs, you’ll find many opportunities in both acute care and post-acute care.

 We understand that starting your career as an LPN may seem daunting at first.
 IntelyCare can help you get a better idea of where you want to focus your efforts, so you can find a role that best meets your preferences.